-We are developing orally bioavailable small molecule inhibitors of the menin-MLL interaction for the treatment of MLL-r and MLL-PTD acute leukemias, a genetically defined subtype of the two most common forms of acute leukemia, AML and acute lymphoblastic leukemia, or ALL.
+We are developing orally bioavailable small molecule inhibitors of the menin-MLL interaction, including the development candidate, KO-539, for the treatment of MLL-r and MLL-Partial Tandem Duplication, or MLL-PTD, acute leukemias, a genetically defined subtype of the two most common forms of acute leukemia, AML and acute lymphoblastic leukemia, or ALL.
+We licensed the menin-MLL program from the Regents of The University of Michigan, or the University of Michigan.